Starting in 2020, High-Level Wage Theft May Constitute a Felony

 However, any company from a small mom & pop shop to a multinational corporation can commit wage theft.
 If you are not receiving minimum wage, overtime pay, or other benefits you’ve been promised or are legally guaranteed, you may have grounds for a lawsuit.

 USA Employment Lawyers are licensed to practice in Florida, Illinois and Colorado.
-Reach out to our team online or call (800) 483-0998 for your free and confidential consultation with our employment law attorney.
+Reach out to our team online or call (954) 266-0908 for your free and confidential case evaluation with our employment law attorney.